EncodedMind/walle-replica-build/README.md

 # WALL-E Replica Build 🛠️🤖

 This repository documents my personal build of the [WALL-E Replica Robot](https://wired.chillibasket.com/3d-printed-wall-e/), an open-source robotics project designed by [chillibasket](https://github.com/chillibasket).
-The original designs, code, and instructions belong to the creator, and this repository serves as a showcase of my assembly process and experience.
+I built this project in 2019 - 2020, when I was just 14 years old.
+This was my first robot that inspired me to make my own robot one day.
+(The original designs, code, and instructions belong to the creator, and this repository serves as a showcase of my assembly process and experience.

 ---